-For reading and audio/video resources pertaining to mindfulness, along with mindfulness resources for kids and teens, check out the sub-pages under the "Resources" tab above.
+For resources related to mindfulness, check out the sub-pages under the "Resources" tab above.

 Want to learn mindfulness?